aditechdev/IPL2018/README.md

 IPL 2018 is my 2nd project of Android Basic Nano Degree

-**IPL 2018** is the app which calculate the score of two team, by the help of score button and it can be reset to 0 by Reset button and it follows all the specification given in [project rubrics](#rubrics).
+**IPL 2018** is the app which calculate the score of two team, by the help of score button and it can be reset to 0 by Reset button and it met all the specification given in [project rubrics](#rubrics).

 ## <a name="rubrics"> Project Rubrics